 Aim and time commited.

 This study aims to find new correlations between what you buy and your health, using receipt data donated by you.

+Our initial focus will be on the determinants of flares in chronic diseases.

 The purpose of this form is to help you to decide whether you want to participate in the study.